rdytech/react-filterbar/README.md

 ```

 NOTE: The operator field in the Filter has currently only been implemented within the SingleDateTime input component.
 This can be extended for use in other filter at a later stage.

+NOTE: The multi_select component can only be used if the select2 jQuery library version 3.5.2 has already been installed within your project.

 ## Events